SmartekWorks/smartekworks.github.io/swat/article_window.md

 Please import the `SHTM` files for all the windows into SWAT knowledge base.

-Hint: The browser toolbar might be disabled in some popup window, you can try right click on this window and click the capture button.
+Hint: The browser toolbar might be disabled in some popup window, you can try right click on this window and click the capture button (only for Chrome).

 #### How to Locate Window